SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 As explained in the hypothesis, we managed to find the set of hyperparameters needed for this environment.
 However, indirectly, the computational cost of the agents with this new environment setup was increasing significantly, and the machines that we were using were starting to reach their limits.
 Luckily, we managed to find a more powerful machine to continue with this more demanding configuration.

 ### Hyperparameters
-The set of hyperparameters for our Decision Transformer in the Walker2D Pybullet Medimum env-v0:
+The set of hyperparameters used for our Decision Transformer in the Walker2D Pybullet Medimum env-v0:

       "h_dim": 256,
       "num_heads": 8,